thinkhuman/javascript-development/arrays.md

 ```

 ### map()
-Applies a defined function to each element in an array, and returns a new array with the results.
+Apply a defined function to each element in an array, and return a new array with the results.

 ```
 var ages = [3, 10, 14, 18, 20];